Toulouse: City of Violets

 It is said that the Toulousain violet was introduced to France by Napoléon III in the middle of the 19th century.
 This winter flower was cultivated in the north of Toulouse in Lalande or Launaguet’s market gardens.
 Production of the flower was seen by the local market gardeners as a way of creating revenue in addition to their vegetable and fruit production.

 In 1985 the violet became officially protected thanks to a horticulturists’ association and from that time on, the name ‘Violet of Toulouse’ has been used officially for what was soon to become the symbol of the city.
 The association Terre de Violettes is an active group that in 1993 gathered together manufacturers producing perfumes or liqueurs from violets in Toulouse and launched the Fête de la Violette.
 This fête has become an annual event in Toulouse drawing many visitors to the city with this year’s fête being the 10th one held.
 The fête is organised by Les Amis de la Violette.
 A main attraction is the Capitole covered with a carpet of purple flowers.
 Have you been to this fête?
-And what was your favourite part of this féte or festival?
+What was your favourite part of this féte or festival?

 But what makes the violet of Toulouse so extraordinary I hear you ask?
 This flower, of between thirty and forty petals, has a white heart and is particularly perfumed.
 It belongs to the family of Parme violets.
 Toulousain violets are cultivated in greenhouses from November to March, and are given particular care as they suffer easily from plant diseases.
 (Probably not a plant for me as I go well with hardy types but not so well with delicate species!)

 Products made from violets include perfume, liquor (often added to champagne), soap, body lotions, cystralized pieces, crystalized sugar coated violet candies, essential oils, honey, teas and cookies.